 - Vinegar: Use distilled white vinegar with 5% acidity (most are, but double-check the label).

-- Pickle Spices: For classic pickles, I combine peppercorns, pickling or sea salt, yellow mustard seeds, coriander seeds, and dill seeds.
-I also add a teaspoon of sugar to enhance the flavor without making the brine sweet.
-I also love adding a dried arbol chili pepper, but this is optional.
+- Pickle Spices: For classic pickles, I combine a teaspoon of sugar with peppercorns, pickling or sea salt, yellow mustard seeds, coriander seeds, and dill seeds.
+I also love a dried arbol chili pepper for a hint of spice (but this is optional).

-Depending on the type of cucumber pickles you love, you have two options:
+Depending on the type of crunch and color you love in your cucumber pickles, you have two options for the brine:

-- Hot Brine Pickles: Hot brining is your answer for pickles with a slightly softer crunch similar to store-bought pickles.
-Pour the hot brine directly over your cucumbers.
-Hot brining softens the cucumbers slightly, resulting in a slightly duller green color, but many people love the texture!
-Another advantage is that you can start snacking on these pickles the next day!
+- Hot Brine Pickles: If you prefer pickles with a slightly softer crunch similar to classic store-bought varieties, hot brining is your answer.
+Just pour the hot brine directly over your cucumbers.
+While this method softens the cucumbers slightly and results in a slightly duller green color, many people love the texture!
+Another big advantage of the hot brine is that you can start snacking on these pickles the next day!

-- Cold Brine Pickles: Cold brining is the way to go if you prefer pickles with a snappy crunch and a vibrant, fresh green color.
-Allow the brine to cool completely before pouring it over the cucumbers.
-Be patient, as the pickling process takes a bit longer (3 to 5 days).
-But trust us, the wait is worth it for that satisfying crunch and bright color, reminiscent of your favorite deli-style pickles!
+- Cold Brine Pickles: For pickles with a snappy crunch and a vibrant, fresh green color, cold brining is the way to go.
+For this method, allow the brine to cool completely before pouring it over the cucumbers.
+Be patient, as the full pickling process takes a bit longer (typically 3 to 5 days).
+But trust us, the wait is worth it for that extra crunch and bright color.
+These remind me more of my favorite deli-style pickles!

 We created this recipe for dill pickles with our friend and chef, Richard Hattaway.
 He helped us dial in the recipe and has truly made our family’s go-to pickles!
-I use them to make homemade tartar sauce, creamy pasta salad, and this creamy potato salad!
-We hope that you try them soon.
+I use them to make homemade tartar sauce, creamy pasta salad, and this creamy potato salad.
+We hope you try them soon!

 Perfect Dill Pickles